tdulcet/Remote-Servers-Status/README.md

 This script can be run manually to check the state of one or more remote servers.

-Requires at least Bash 4.4 and the curl, netcat, ping, dig, delv, whois and openssl commands, which are included on most Linux distributions.
+Requires at least Bash 4.4, OpenSSL 1.1 and the curl, ping, dig, delv and whois commands, which are included on most Linux distributions.

 1. Verify that the required commands above are installed.
-On the Raspberry Pi, run: `sudo apt-get update` and `sudo apt-get install netcat dnsutils bind9 whois`.
+On the Raspberry Pi, run: `sudo apt-get update` and `sudo apt-get install dnsutils bind9 whois`.
 2. Create a directory for the script and CD into that directory.
 Run: `mkdir status` and `cd status`.
 3. Download the script ([status.sh](status.sh)).
 Run: `wget https://raw.github.com/tdulcet/Remote-Servers-Status/master/status.sh`.
 4. Open the script in an editor and set the variables at the top.
 At a minimum, you need to provide one To e-mail address and one Website, Port or Ping monitor.